-With proficiency in multiple staining platforms, the histopathology team can support large scale studies from discovery to late phase clinical trials and maintain a quick turnaround time aligned with clinical needs.
-Well established sample processing protocols, including the possibility of sample rescue for poor FFPE samples, ensures quality data.
+With proficiency in multiple staining platforms and well-established sample processing protocols, the histopathology team can support large scale studies from discovery to late phase clinical trials and maintain a quick turnaround time aligned with clinical needs.

 Leveraging our strong expertise in immunohistochemistry (IHC) and immunofluorescence (IF) assays, get a detailed picture of the abundance, distribution, and localization of antigens of interests in tissues or cells.
 IHC assays can be performed with both chromogenic and fluorescent labeling methods and all major platforms are available including the ones from Ventana Medical Systems, Dako, and Leica Biosystems BOND.

 Highly multiplex immunofluorescence imaging can bring valuable and extensive data from scarce clinical samples.
 Using multiplex or single assays, our team can look at various CD markers, T-cell activation and exhaustion markers, antigen presentation and immune cell infiltration markers, and characterize the tumor microenvironment (TME).

 This molecular analysis method, which provides the precise localization and quantification of nucleic acids such as DNA, mRNA, and microRNA, is a powerful tool in oncology for the analysis of genetic abnormalities.
 CellCarta offers all methods of probe detection: fluorescence (FISH), chromogenic (CISH), and silver (SISH) in situ hybridization.